katyo/esp-dev.nix/README.md

-# nixpkgs-esp-dev
+# ESP environments for Nix

-ESP8266 and ESP32(-C3) packages and development environments for Nix.
+ESP8266 and ESP32 packages and development environments for Nix.

 This repo contains derivations for:
 - Toolchains (compiler, linker, GDB, etc.) for `xtensa-lx106-elf` (ESP8266) and `xtensa-esp32-elf` (ESP32) using the official binaries from Espressif.